-There’s an interesting selection of Turks and Caicos information sources, ranging from the quintessential newspaper and magazine, to television, radio and of course, websites.
+There’s an interesting selection of Turks and Caicos information sources, ranging from the quintessential newspaper and magazine, to radio and of course, websites.

-Local Publications and Magazines
+Local Magazines and Publications

 As a boutique tropical tourism destination, the Turks and Caicos supports a small yet select collection of printed publications and magazines.
 Many local magazines cater to visitors to our archipelago, and are available at no cost at many locations.